 It is important that the navigation bar is designed in a way that provides a clear path for your user.
 An effective navigation structure should provide an easy path for returning customers to make new purchases while also providing guidance to new customers browsing your site.
 In addition to simplifying the user experience, intuitive navigation ensures that search engines index and rank all your relevant pages.

 Tip: Keep your category structure as flat and wide as possible as opposed to narrow and deep.
+See an example from a hair salon site here.
 Each click to a sub-category is another chance for you user to get lost and frustrated, resulting in them leaving your site without making a purchase.

 Design Element 2: The Carousel/Slider

 The focal point of the homepage is the full-bleed slider that features stunning, styled lifestyle product photos (a big part of the Dainty Jewell’s brand) with overlaid micro-copy encouraging a call to action, or CTA (Buy!
 Buy!
 Buy!).
 This creates the perfect space for featuring specific clothing lines or for advertising sales and specials.

 Need to know: The top portion of your site that appears ‘above the fold’ on almost any device size is the prime real estate for your store.
 It’s the first thing of substance people see when they visit your store, so it needs to show who you are right away.
 The carousel grants you the opportunity to multiply the prime real estate’s effectiveness by allowing you to feature multiple aspects of your site — think featured products, sale items, seasonal specials.

 Tip: We recommend using no more than five slides as people will get bored with too much material scrolling across the page.
 And, always ensure that the imagery you use for your slider is high resolution and really represents your brand well.
 You want the first thing people see on your site to make a lasting impression.